Table of Contents

 What is Cash Flow Management?

-Cash flow management is tracking how much money comes in and out of a business.
-It’s the process of monitoring, analyzing, and optimizing the net amount of cash receipts—minus the expenses.
+Cash flow management is tracking and controlling how much money comes in and out of a business in order to accurately forecast cash flow needs.
+It’s the day-to-day process of monitoring, analyzing, and optimizing the net amount of cash receipts—minus the expenses.
 It’s all about managing your business finances responsibly, so there’s enough cash to grow.

 Effective cash management strategies help to predict how much money will be available to cover things like debt, payroll, and vendor invoices.